nzhl/Simple-C_2.0/README.md

-### Simple-C_2.0
+## Simple-C_2.0

-After one year, finally i start to write the compiler again.
-So I will not base on the Simple C one since it's writen in Java, instead this time I will write an completely C++ version of compiler, and this version will be much more close to the real c language.
+Finally i go back to write compiler again.
+But I will not base on the [Simple C](https://github.com/zhang77595103/Simple-C) one since it's writen in Java, instead this time I will write an C++ version of compiler, and this version will be much more close to the real c language.

 ### Function Implemented